Akshatjainbafna/finemate-23-09/README.md

 A startup aimed at solving the problem of poor long-term memory, all on my own.
-Some of it's feature includes, Social Learning Platform, a Graphical To-Do list, Chat messenger, and Social Networking Platform.
+Some of it's feature includes, Flashcard UI based on spaced repetition, Social Learning Platform, a Graphical To-Do list, Chat messenger, and Social Networking Platform.